 The reverse of the coin depicts a series of musical instruments present in the Vienna Philharmonic orchestra, namely a cello, four violins, a harp, a Viennese horn and a bassoon.
 Both coin faces were designed by the chief engraver of the Austrian Mint.

-Gold Vienna Philharmonic coins are legal tender coins in the Eurozone.
+Gold Vienna Philharmonic coins are legal tender coins in the Eurozone, as they are denominated in Euro.
 The 1 oz gold Vienna Philharmonic has a face value of €100.